Gastrointestinal stromal tumor: Diagnosis

 CT scanning is often undertaken (see the radiology section).

+Negative immunohistochemistry staining for β-catenin in cell nuclei is a consistent finding in uterine leiomyomas, and helps in distinguishing such tumors from β-catenin positive spindle cell tumors.

 The definitive diagnosis is made with a biopsy, which can be obtained endoscopically, percutaneously with CT or ultrasound guidance or at the time of surgery.
 A biopsy sample will be investigated under the microscope by a pathologist physician.
 The pathologist examines the histopathology to identify the characteristics of GISTs (spindle cells in 70-80%, epitheloid aspect in 20-30%).
 Smaller tumors can usually be confined to the muscularis propria layer of the intestinal wall.
 Large ones grow, mainly outward, from the bowel wall until the point where they outstrip their blood supply and necrose (die) on the inside, forming a cavity that may eventually come to communicate with the bowel lumen.

 When GIST is suspected—as opposed to other causes for similar tumors—the pathologist can use immunohistochemistry (specific antibodies that stain the molecule CD117 [also known as c-KIT] —see below).
-95% of all GISTs are CD117-positive (other possible markers include CD34, DOG-1, desmin, and vimentin).
+95% of all GISTs are CD117-positive (other possible markers include CD34, Discovered On GIST-1 (DOG1), desmin, and vimentin).
 Other cells that show CD117 positivity are mast cells.

-If the CD117 stain is negative and suspicion remains that the tumor is a GIST, the newer antibody DOG-1 (Discovered On GIST-1) can be used.
+If the CD117 stain is negative and suspicion remains that the tumor is a GIST, the newer antibody DOG1 can be used.
 Also, sequencing of KIT and PDGFRA can be used to prove the diagnosis.